dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

         new PropertyCondition(AutomationElement.NameProperty, "New")));
 {% endhighlight %}

 You can already see that this is becoming rather cumbersome.
-I would have to write a UIMenu and UIMenuItem class or it’s going to be a copy-paste exercise.
+I would have to write a UIMenu and UIMenuItem class or it's going to be a copy-paste exercise.

 ### Project White